Electrician Visa Sponsorship Jobs in Minnesota

 Are there state-specific considerations for electricians seeking visa sponsorship in Minnesota?

 Minnesota requires electricians to hold a state-issued license, and the Department of Labor and Industry sets prevailing wage rates that sponsored workers must be paid under federal LCA rules.
-Employers filing an H-2B or H-1B petition must certify that the offered wage meets both the Minnesota prevailing wage and the Department of Labor's occupational wage level.
+Employers filing an H-2B visa or H-1B petition must certify that the offered wage meets both the Minnesota prevailing wage and the Department of Labor's occupational wage level.
 Candidates who arrive with a journeyman license from a recognized apprenticeship program are better positioned, as it helps employers justify the sponsorship investment.

 What is the prevailing wage for sponsored electrician jobs in Minnesota?